-A leadership system is defined as A systematic model of leadership that comprehensively designs the way key organizational resources interact so that they achieve a desirable and measurable purpose.
+A leadership system is defined as the way key organizational resources interact so that they achieve a desirable and measurable purpose.
 This definition applies classical system thinking to the practice of organizational leadership.
-There are three parts to the leadership system:
+There are three parts to the system of leadership:

 1) Key resources;